Things to Do in Brussels Near Grand Place

 2 minutes on foot

-The Royal Museums of Fine Arts
+The Royal Museums of Fine Arts of Belgium

 - Museum of Ancient Art (Bruegel, Bosch, Van Dyck)